Get the #1 Bestseller on Medicare - FREE!

 Fruita

-Dinosaur Journey Museum – $3 or less per person
+Dinosaur Journey Museum – FREE

 The Dinosaur Journey Museum takes visitors on a unique journey through the world of dinosaurs with real fossils, cast skeletons, and reconstructions.
 There are over 15,000 specimens available and there are engaging interactive exhibits for all ages.
 There’s an earthquake simulator, a sandbox, a dinosaur library and a quarry site for kids to excavate bones!